davdjn/Crypto/README.md

-This is a set of tools for analyzing cryptocurrencies.
+This is a set of tools for tracking and analyzing a cryptocurrency portfolio.